jupyterhub/jupyterhub/docs/source/index.rst

 ==========
 JupyterHub
 ==========
 `JupyterHub`_ is the best way to serve `Jupyter notebook`_ for multiple users.
-It can be used in a class of students, a corporate data science group or scientific research group.
 It is a multi-user **Hub** that spawns, manages, and proxies multiple instances of the single-user `Jupyter notebook`_ server.

-To make life easier, JupyterHub has distributions.
-Be sure to take a look at them before continuing with the configuration of the broad original system of `JupyterHub`_.
-Today, you can find two main cases:

-1. If you need a simple case for a small amount of users (0-100) and single server take a look at
-   `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution.
-2. If you need to allow for even more users, a dynamic amount of servers can be used on a cloud, take a look at the `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ .

-Four subsystems make up JupyterHub:
+Therefore, with JupyterHub, users can log in to the server, and write Python code in a web browser, without having to install software on their local machine.

+JupyterHub supports web browsers, tablets and smartphones and can be used by multiple users at the same time such as; a class of students, a corporate data science group or scientific research group.
+JupyterHub makes life easier by enabling collaboration between both small (0-100 users) and large teams (more than 100 users).
+It has distributions which are developed to serve the needs of each of these teams respectively.

+JupyterHub is made up of four subsystems:

-* a **Hub** (tornado process) that is the heart of JupyterHub
+* A **Hub** (tornado process) that is the heart of JupyterHub
-* a **configurable http proxy** (node-http-proxy) that receives the requests from the client's browser
+* A **configurable http proxy** (node-http-proxy) that receives the requests from the client's browser
-* multiple **single-user Jupyter notebook servers** (Python/IPython/tornado) that are monitored by Spawners
+* Multiple **single-user Jupyter notebook servers** (Python/IPython/tornado) that are monitored by Spawners
-* an **authentication class** that manages how users can access the system
+* An **authentication class** that manages how users can access the system

-Besides these central pieces, you can add optional configurations through a `config.py` file and manage users kernels on an admin panel.
-A simplification of the whole system can be seen in the figure below:
+Additionally, optional configurations can be added through a `config.py` file and manage users kernels on an admin panel.
+A simplification of the whole system is displayed in the figure below:

 .. image:: images/jhub-fluxogram.jpeg
    :alt: JupyterHub subsystems